Selvol™ Polyvinyl Alcohol Product Information

 24-203 203 23.0-25.0 250-1300

 For most applications, you must dissolve Selvol PVOHs in water before use.
-While S-grades may be more cold water-processable under the right conditions, one must cook all other grades.
+While S-grades may be more cold water-processable under the right conditions, you must cook all other grades.

 We recommend first dispersing Selvol PVOHs in cold or room-temperature water using sufficient agitation to wet out all particles.
 As a general rule, ensure the surface of the water is moving vigorously.

 Addition rates, solids and cook-out temperatures vary by PVOH grade, as we illustrate below.
-For the best results, do not exceed maximum solids.
+For the best results, don’t exceed maximum solids.
 Raise the solution’s temperature to recommended levels (185-205°F/85-96°C), and then hold for 30 minutes.

-Selvol PVOHs are in solution after cooking, and one can use them at any temperature.
+Selvol PVOHs are in solution after cooking, and you can use them at any temperature.

 Although the cooking process is straightforward, please be aware of the following pitfalls: